14 Dec From Windhoek Namibia to Victoria Falls Zimbabwe

 With dry clothing, we headed back to Botswana stopping at Kansani.
 The camp we stayed at, Chobe Safari Camp, is located on the Chobe River and about 5 minutes away from the Chobe National Park, the most well known National Park in Botswana.
 On our way from the border of Namibia to the camp, I felt like I was on a safari already.
 Sometimes herds of elephants blocked the roads.
 It was impressive seeing those heavy creatures walking in front of our bus.

-On our 6th day, we were scheduled for a morning game drive in Chobe National Park as well as an afternoon game cruise.
+On our 6th day, we were scheduled for a morning game drive in an stunning National Park in Botswana – Chobe National Park – as well as an afternoon game cruise.
 What was different to my previous game drives in Kruger was the landscape.
 I haven’t seen Africa that green.
 Everything was beautiful green due to the rain season.

 In the afternoon we went on a boat safari.
 With a boat that carried about 50 people, we floated along the coastline watching elephants bathing and crocodiles relaxing.
 We saw a variety of birds, something Botswana is actually well known for.
 For me, boat safaris are the best as there is no way of getting super close to crocodiles, buffalos and hippos without being afraid of getting attacked by them.
 If you have the chance of going on a boat safari – do it!

 Finally, it was time to see the mighty Victoria Falls.
 From Kansani it took us only one more hour to reach our camp in Victoria Falls City: Victoria Falls Rest Camp and Lodges in Zimbabwe.
 The entrance of Victoria Falls National Park and the bridge that leads to Zambia is within 10 minutes of walking.
-To be honest, the entire city is really touristic.
-For those who have never heard of Victoria Falls before, it is a mighty waterfall on the Zambesi River.
-It is one of the Seven Natural Wonders of the world and UNESCO World HERITAGE.
-More tips about Victoria Falls you are going to read here.
+To be honest, the entire city is really touristy.
+For those who have never heard of Victoria Falls Zimbabwe before, it is a mighty waterfall on the Zambesi River.
+It is one of the Seven Natural Wonders of the world and on of the UNESCO World HERITAGE SITES in Africa.
+More information and tips about Victoria Falls you are going to read here.
 We spent about 4 hours in the national park to check out the waterfall from all of the 15 lookouts.
 Fortunately, it was not raining and the waterfall was full of water – another advantage of doing this trip in January.

 Don´t forget to pin my post: